Courses

 II.
 Cave Survey

-A detailed cave plan is essential for cave research.
-You will learn the basics techniques of cave survey and how to draw a cave plan by hand and with a computer.
-You will train the usage of different survey equipment as compass, clinometer, DistoX and also work with a theodolithe.
+A detailed cave map is essential for cave research.
+You will learn the basics techniques of cave surveying and how to draw a cave map with a computer (Therion).
+You will train the use of DistoX together with a PDA and you get to know other different surveying equipment like compass and clinometer.

 Methods for gathering information and documentation of the cave fauna will be shown.
 You will take probes in a cave and learn how to write documentation and interpret the data.
 The result should be to get a feeling about the status of flora and fauna in the cave and become more sensible about the cave as a fragile biological system.